bringauto/fleet-management-http-client-python/fleet_management_http_client_python/docs/OrderStateApi.md

 with fleet_management_http_client_python.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = fleet_management_http_client_python.OrderStateApi(api_client)
-    wait = False # bool | Applies to GET methods when no order statuses would be returned at the moment of request.
-If wait=true, \\ the request will wait for the next order state to be created and then return it.
+    wait = False # bool | Applies to GET methods when no objects would be returned at the moment of request.
+If wait=true, \\ the request will wait for the next object to be created and then returns it.
 If wait=False or unspecified, the request will return \\ an empty list. (optional) (default to False) since = 56 # int | A Unix timestamp in milliseconds.
-If specified, only states created at the time or later will be returned.
-If unspecified, all states are returned (since is set to 0 in that case). (optional)
+If specified, only objects created at the time or later will be returned.
+If unspecified, all objects are returned (since is set to 0 in that case). (optional)

     try:
-        # Find one or all Order States for all existing Orders.
+        # Find Order States for all existing Orders.
         api_response = api_instance.get_all_order_states(wait=wait, since=since)
         print("The response of OrderStateApi->get_all_order_states:\n")
         pprint(api_response)